missionpinball/mpf-docs/docs/hardware/fast/lights.md

 # How to configure Matrix Lights (FAST Pinball)

 Related Config File Sections:

 * [lights:](../../config/lights.md)

-Matrix lights are currently only supported on FAST Pinball via their WPC Controller.
+Matrix lights are currently only supported on FAST Pinball via their Retro Controllers.
 Like the other WPC-related settings in MPF, you can enter the numbers right out of your operators manual, so there's nothing FAST-specific you have to do.